-Nature of the Case: This appeal turns on whether GTECH, a contractor for the Texas Lottery Commission, has derivative sovereign immunity for following, rather than second-guessing, the Commission's directions as to the form of a \$5 scratch-off lottery ticket.
+Nature of the Case: This appeal turns on whether GTECH, a contractor for the Texas Lottery Commission, has derivative sovereign immunity from a claim faulting it for following, rather than second-guessing, the Commission's directions as to the form of a \$5 scratch-off lottery ticket.
 The Commission had statutory control over the ticket's design and specifications, and GTECH was contractually required to accept and support the Commission's directions.
-Even so, the court of appeals held that GTECH lacked immunity and permitted the plaintiffs (1,238 lottery ticket purchasers) to sue GTECH for fraud and seek \$500 million in damages, based on their claim that the design of their lottery tickets-which the Commission directed-misled them into believing they had won a prize.
+Even so, the court of appeals held that GTECH lacks immunity and permitted Plaintiffs (1,238 lottery ticket purchasers) to sue GTECH for fraud and seek more than \$500 million in damages, based on their claim that the Commission-directed design of their lottery tickets misled them into believing they had won prizes.
 (CR3-20, 25-60, 72-120, 136-230, 696-704.)